-person for the purpose of consideration as part of the planning process.
+Please be aware that this page and any attachments of your objection/submission may be made available to any person for the purpose of consideration as part of the planning process.
 What application do you object to?
-Planning Application Number PP 2004-0225-08 What is the address of the land that is proposed to be used or developed?
-43-45 HAYLEY DRIVE WARRHAMBOOL VIE 3280 What is proposed?
-BUILDINGS TWORKS, ON-PREMISES LIQUOR LICENCE IN ASSOCIATION WITH A RESTAURANT, DEPENSATION FROM CAR PARKING DISPENSATION FROM BICYCLE FACILITIES AND SIGNAGE What are the reasons for your objection?
+Planning Application Number PP 2004-0225.08 What is the address of the land that is proposed to be used or developed?....
+WARRNAMBOOL What are the reasons for your objection?
 (If there is not enough room, attach a separate page.)
-PLEASE SEE ATTACHED STATEMENT How will you be affected by the grant of a permit?
+How will you be affected by the grant of a permit?
 (If there is not enough room, attach a separate page.)
-PLEASE SEE ATTACHEO STATEMENT